|

 wacky ideas like putting a chemical coating on the radiator matrix.

-about the ravaging effects of winter grime and macerated summer insects being
+the ravaging effects of winter grime and macerated summer insects being baked

 Gustav spotted this and was enraged.